na-na-hi/renget/archive/tsukasa13b.md

 cards with natural language for their personas as opposed to something like W++ will give you much better outputs

+since the 2nd to last tune was on gpt4 rp data, taking system prompts from common gpt4 jailbreaks seams to make the model perform better, just tell it what you want it to do with natural language

 ## contact

 no1namialuvr@proton.me